 Five Weeks and Counting in Chicago

 David Selznick tended to roll over top of associates simply because he knew more about picture-making than anyone beneath, or above, him.
 He had learned as boy apprentice to his father, read most literary classics during teen-age, took shrewd account of what sold in Hollywood, and how long a shelf life all stars had.
 Selznick is for me a most fascinating of independent producers, an attitude formed when NBC saluted him with a primetime special in 1968.
-Now the DOS backlog is being released on Blu-Ray by Kino, who thankfully are getting out minor titles in addition to the known and expected stuff.
+Now the DOS backlog is being released on Blu-Ray by Kino, who thankfully are getting out minor titles in addition to known and expected ones.
 I'll Be Seeing You came of the "Vanguard" unit that Selznick kept to feed distribution channels and ease overhead at his Culver City plant.
 He'd at least try to hold below a million in negative costs, and though IBSY ran over that, it wasn't by enough to keep the film out of splendid profit realized by an ongoing wartime boom. $3.1 million in domestic rentals was grease to wheels ground slow by personal projects DOS overspent on.
 Had he done more like it, maybe Selznick would have lasted longer, but it wasn't this producer's habit to think modest, so I'll Be Seeing You would be a more/less isolated event.

 Selznick tabbed up-and-comer Dore Schary to line produce I'll Be Seeing You.
 Schary was lately out of MGM where he had done a string of successful B's with aroma of A's (Lassie Come Home was one, its Technicolor and public reception to belie humble origin).
 Schary came to Selznick with determination not to be a toady.
 There are memos between them to reflect the push-pull.
 Selznick's wife (daughter of L.B.
 Mayer) shamed DOS into giving Schary a free hand and to remarkable extent (for DOS), he let him have it.
 I'll Be Seeing You is wartime romance between a shell-shocked soldier on leave and a lady convict also on furlough from state quarters.
 All aboard is improbable but IBSY was keyed to a hit title tune and rang long-run bells in every key site that got it.
 This was the kind of show that captured mood of the moment, took oodles of money, then was promptly forgot.
 Trio of stars had voltage that would dim to degree after the war, but for 1944, Ginger Rogers, Joseph Cotten, and especially Shirley Temple, were admission-getters good as any that DOS or competing majors could tender.
 Temple was peaking before exposure as a somewhat insipid ingénue, her wedding to John Agar the last truly big parade she'd ride in.
 Her Child Star memoir speaks to cling of position as a Selznick contract player and claws-out conduct by Rogers who wanted Shirley out, then treated her shabby when Selznick wouldn't let that happen.
 Account in the book makes clear that Ginger knew too well a threat to her spotlight, a sixth sense any actress needed to tread water of stardom (GR was 33 in '44).